Recipe Tale

 Hibiscus Tea (Karkade)

-I highly recommend using the right hibiscus petal to water ratio, I usually use 1 tablespoon of dried hibiscus petals for every cup of water.
-This is the exact right ratio for the best taste.
+For the best ratio, I use 1 tablespoon of dried hibiscus petals for every cup of water.
+This gives the tea a balanced flavor, and I simmer it for no more than 10–15 minutes.

 Ingredients